How Can Optical Communications Shape the Future of Deep Space Communications? A Survey: DSOC Advantages and Challenges

 \subsection{Link Engineering of DSOC}

-Designing DS optical links need to account for all link parameters and circuit characteristics.
-This includes the end-to-end distance between Earth and final targets, mission requirements, required capacity, atmospheric conditions, transmitter-Sun-receiver angle, etc. The received power at the target, after the receiver telescope, and before the photo-detector, can be expressed as~\cite{lyras2019deep}
+Designing DS optical links needs to account for all link parameters and communicating entities' characteristics.
+This includes the end-to-end distance between Earth and final targets, mission requirements, required capacity, atmospheric conditions, transmitter-Sun-receiver angle, etc. The received power at the target after the receiver telescope and before the photo-detector can be expressed as~\cite{lyras2019deep}:

-where: \begin{itemize} \item $P_t$ (Watt) is the transmitted power. \item $G_t$ and $G_r$ are the transmitter and the receiver aperture gains, respectively~\cite{klein1974optical, booth2018optical}. \item $L_{fs}$ is the free space loss factor.
-Being inverse proportional with the link distance squared, $L_{fs}$ represents the link dominant loss factor. \item $L_{pt}$ is the pointing loss factor.
-A pointing error of $\lambda/D$ radians, where $\lambda$ and $D$ are the signal wavelength and the transmitter diameter, respectively, corresponds to approximately 85\% intensity reduction~\cite{hemmati2020near,klein1974optical}. \item $L_a$ is the atmospheric transmittance due to the aerosol and molecular particles in the atmosphere that cause the absorption and scattering of the signal.
-The recommendation is to operate close to the 1550 nm wavelength range for low attenuation transmission~\cite{hemmati2006deep,alkholidi2014free,CCSDS}. \item $L_c$ is the transmittance of the semi-transparent ice clouds, cirrus, present in the communications path\cite{degnan1993millimeter}. \item $L_s$ is the scintillation loss factor, which refers to the random optical-power fluctuations caused by atmospheric turbulence (AT)~\cite{osche2002optical,giggenbach2008fading}. \item $\eta_t$ and $\eta_r$ are the transmitter and receiver efficiencies, respectively~\cite{moision2003downlink}. \end{itemize}
+where: \begin{itemize} \item $P_t$ is the transmitted power in Watts. \item $G_t$ and $G_r$ are the transmitter and the receiver aperture gains, respectively~\cite{klein1974optical, booth2018optical}. \item $L_{fs}$ is the free space loss factor.
+Being {inversely} proportional to the link distance squared, $L_{fs}$ represents the link dominant loss factor. \item $L_{pt}$ is the pointing loss factor.
+A pointing error of $\lambda/D_{t}$ radians, where $\lambda$ is the signal wavelength and $D_{t}$ is the transmitter diameter, corresponds to approximately 85\% intensity reduction~\cite{hemmati2020near,klein1974optical}. \item $L_a$ is the atmospheric transmittance due to the aerosol and molecular particles in the atmosphere that cause the absorption and scattering of the signal.
+The recommendation is to operate close to the 1550 nm wavelength {range} for low attenuation transmission~\cite{hemmati2006deep,alkholidi2014free,CCSDS}. \item $L_c$ is the transmittance of the semi-transparent ice clouds, cirrus, present in the communications path\cite{degnan1993millimeter}. \item $L_s$ is the scintillation loss factor, which refers to the random optical power fluctuations caused by the atmospheric turbulence (AT)~\cite{osche2002optical,giggenbach2008fading}. \item $\eta_t$ and $\eta_r$ are the transmitter and receiver efficiencies, respectively~\cite{moision2003downlink}. \end{itemize}